yktoo/yktoo.com/content/blog/0233/index.en.md

 ## 1. Use ext4 {#step-1}

-The [ext4][wiki:en:Ext4] filesystem is the most mature and common in Linux world.
+The {{< wiki "Ext4" "en" "ext4" >}} filesystem is the most mature and common in Linux world.
 Use it unless you have a strong reason not to.

 ## 2. Enough RAM {#step-2}